Oppo launched the RealMe brand in India 6 months back with RealME 1 as their first phone.

-Also, there is a dedicated micro-sd card slot which you can use to add a memory card upto 128 GB.
+Also, there is a dedicated micro-sd card slot that you can use to add a memory card upto 128 GB.

 FaceUnlock and Fingerprint

-The Realme 2 Pro comes with face unlock feature which is fast and accurate.
+The Realme 2 Pro comes with a face unlock feature which is fast and accurate.

-In the dim light conditions, it uses the display to lighten the face and unlock the phone.
+In dim light conditions, it uses the display to lighten the face and unlock the phone.

 In case you buy the phone just go to face-unlock settings and turn on the screen brightness compensation option and turn off the closed eyes face recognition failure option (as shown in the above screenshot).